danmarino1/data_science_practice/explaining_nlp.md

 The attention mechanism refers to the usage of transformers, which utilizes a different form of learning compared to Recurrant Neural Networks.

 ### What are the two training stages in BERT, and what happens in each stage?
 Pre-training and fine-tuning are the two training stages.
+Pre-Training is far more computationally expensive than fine-tuning is.

 ### How does BERT handle out-of-vocabulary words?
-Your answer here.
+BERT handles out of vocabulary words by gathering components of the words themselves.
+It then encodes the out-of-vocabulary words according to its components.

 ### What are some potential limitations of BERT?
-Your answer here.
+Token limitation, interpretability, and computational intensity are all limitations of BERT.

 ## Transformer Architecture